iburaktas/Manifold-SPC/README.md

 cd Manifold-SPC
 pip install -r requirements.txt
 ```
-The control charts DFEWMA and DFUC are implemented in C++ via pybind11 and must be compiled before use.
+The control charts DFEWMA and UDFM are implemented in C++ via pybind11 and must be compiled before use.

 ```bash
 cd src/utils/ControlChart